-- Using water-based lubricants makes condoms more comfortable and sex more enjoyable – but avoid oil-based lubricants with latex condoms as they can weaken or break them.
+- Using water-based lubricants makes condoms more comfortable and sex more enjoyable.

-- It’s very rare for a condom to break – but if it does, don’t panic, there are things you can do to minimise the risk of STIs and pregnancy.
+- Condoms rarely break, but if they do, don’t panic there are simple steps you can take to minimise the risk of pregnancy and STIs.

-Using condoms consistently and correctly will help protect you from the risks of sexually transmitted infections (STIs), including HIV, so you can have more enjoyable sex.
+Here you can find out how to use a male (external) condom correctly to protect you from the risks of sexually transmitted infections (STIs), including HIV, so you can have more enjoyable sex.
 They will also protect you from unplanned pregnancy during vaginal sex.
-Here you can find out how to use a male condom correctly and what to do if something goes wrong.
-You might also want to take a look at our female condom page for more information on how to use those.
+You might also want to take a look at our female (internal) condom page for information on how to use those.